Deep learning: Natural language processing

 Neural networks have been used for implementing language models since the early 2000s.
 LSTM helped to improve machine translation and language modeling.

 Other key techniques in this field are negative sampling and word embedding.
 Word embedding, such as word2vec, can be thought of as a representational layer in a deep learning architecture that transforms an atomic word into a positional representation of the word relative to other words in the dataset; the position is represented as a point in a vector space.
 Using word embedding as an RNN input layer allows the network to parse sentences and phrases using an effective compositional vector grammar.
 A compositional vector grammar can be thought of as probabilistic context free grammar (PCFG) implemented by an RNN.
 Recursive auto-encoders built atop word embeddings can assess sentence similarity and detect paraphrasing.
-Deep neural architectures provide the best results for constituency parsing, sentiment analysis, information retrieval, spoken language understanding, machine translation, contextual entity linking, writing style recognition, Text classification and others.
+Deep neural architectures provide the best results for constituency parsing, sentiment analysis, information retrieval, spoken language understanding, machine translation, contextual entity linking, writing style recognition, named-entity recognition (token classification), text classification, and others.

 Recent developments generalize word embedding to sentence embedding.

 Google Translate (GT) uses a large end-to-end long short-term memory (LSTM) network.
-Google Neural Machine Translation (GNMT) uses an example-based machine translation method in which the system "learns from millions of examples."
-It translates "whole sentences at a time, rather than pieces.
+Google Neural Machine Translation (GNMT) uses an example-based machine translation method in which the system "learns from millions of examples".
+It translates "whole sentences at a time, rather than pieces".
 Google Translate supports over one hundred languages.
 The network encodes the "semantics of the sentence rather than simply memorizing phrase-to-phrase translations".
 GT uses English as an intermediate between most language pairs.